John Solly

 Exited govt: 9/XX/25 (self-reported)

 A software expert in cloud-native geospatial analysis, he has been working at Social Security in March and apparently has not been listed on the internal directory to keep a low profile.
-He couldn’t help marking the time on his LinkedIn however, noting his DOGE career as “stealth mode” for a “key skunkswork project at a major org.”
+At SSA, he reportedly worked on a controversial project to move sensitive NUMIDENT data of everybody’s social security numbers into an unsecured cloud environment.
+He left DOGE in September to go work for the contracting firm Leidos in October as a head of their health initiatives.

 Positions